What you'll do

 Always communicate through Airbnb.
 To protect your payment, never transfer money or communicate outside of the Airbnb website or app.

-Up to 8 guests ages 2 and up can attend.
+Up to 8 guests of all ages can attend.

 You’ll need to take a picture of yourself that matches the photo on your ID.
 This is so Airbnb can confirm who’s actually going on the experience.
 You’ll only have to do this once.